jaskaran-23/Combat-Tanks/README.md

 # Combat Tanks
-A very interesting action game in which we play against computer with the aim to damage the tank of enemy.
+A very interesting action game in which we play against computer with the aim to damage the tank of enemy(i.e; Computer)